-Once the course is complete, students will be able to recognize priorities, roles, and responsibilities of first responders and will be able to describe the necessary steps to provide first aid care or CPR.
+Once the they have completed the course, students will be able to recognize priorities, roles, and responsibilities of first responders and will be able to describe the necessary steps to provide first aid care or CPR.
 This includes correctly identifying the problem and recognizing the necessary actions to take in potentially life-threatening situations, such as heart attacks, choking, and strokes.

 The class will cover the differences in life-saving maneuvers between adults, children, and infants.
-You will also be trained on temporary measures like controlling bleeding, using an epinephrine pen, and using an AED.
+Furthermore, you will also be trained to conduct temporary measures such as controlling bleeding, using an epinephrine pen, and using an AED.